layer5io/istio-service-mesh-workshop/lab-1/README.md

 Run 'kubectl get nodes' on the master to see this machine join.
 ```
+#### What happened?

-We can go back to the master node `node1` terminal and check the status of the nodes:
+Go back to the master node `node1` terminal and check the status of the nodes:
 ```sh
 watch kubectl get nodes
 ```

-Initially the new nodes will be in `Not Ready` state and will eventually become `Ready`
+Initially, the new nodes will be in `Not Ready` state and will eventually become `Ready`

 Output from previous command:
 ```sh